-Over the years there have been many types of vampire depicted in the movies, from the classic opera cape wearing Lugosi to the teen-age looking vamps who play baseball during thunderstorms.But lately it’s been the ones from the foreign market that have been the most interesting, like Swedish film Let the Right One In and now with South Korea’s Thirst.
+Over the years there have been many types of vampires depicted in the movies, from the classic opera cape-wearing Lugosi to the teenage-looking vamps who play baseball during thunderstorms, but lately, it’s been the ones from the foreign market that have been the more interesting, like the Swedish film Let the Right One In and now with South Korea’s Thirst.

-Directed by Chan-wook Park this movie is loosely based on the novel Thérèse Raquin by Émile Zola though the original story is completely vampire free and only some of the relationships are similar.
-This may be about a bloodsucking creature of the night but most of the horror does not stem from that but from the people around him.
+Directed by Chan-wook Park this movie is loosely based on the novel Thérèse Raquin by Émile Zola though the original story is completely vampire-free and only some of the relationships are similar.
+It should be noted that this may be about a bloodsucking creature of the night but most of the horror does not stem from that but from the people around him.

 Sang-hyun returns home to find that word of his miraculous recovery has spread among his congregation and has turned him into something of a sainted figurehead, many thinking that he can heal them of their maladies.
 It’s when Sang-hyun relapses and begins showing the symptoms of EV again, and it is only reversed when he drinks blood from a coma patient, that what he has become dawns on him.
 Horrified by his actions he attempts to kill himself by leaping out of a window.
 This does not work.

-What follows is a dark and twisted love triangle; Sang-hyun and Tae-ju sneak off whenever they can for illicit trysts until eventually Sang-hyun reveals his vampiric nature to her, at first she is terrified but soon she comes around when realizing this could lead to an escape from her apparent bondage.
-Sang-hyun is lead to believe that the bruises he discovers on Tae-ju’s legs were caused by her abusive husband and helps plot in the man’s death.
-Unfortunately the murder of her husband does not bring them closer together but instead their guilt almost drives them both to the brink of madness as they are both tormented by apparitions of the man they drowned.
+What follows is a dark and twisted love triangle; Sang-hyun and Tae-ju sneak off whenever they can for illicit trysts until eventually, Sang-hyun reveals his vampiric nature to her, at first she is terrified but soon she comes around when realizing this could lead to an escape from her apparent bondage.
+Sang-hyun is lead to believe that the bruises he discovers on Tae-ju’s legs were caused by her abusive husband and helps plot the man’s death.
+Unfortunately, the murder of her husband does not bring them closer together, instead, their guilt almost drives them both to the brink of madness as they are tormented by apparitions of the man they drowned.

 When Tae-ju lets it slip that Kang-woo never abused her things get really tense and eventually leads to her asking Sang-hyun to kill her so that she can rejoin her husband, but after strangling her near to death he has second thoughts and feeds her his blood.
 This may have been a mistake.